Join our team

-WSU Dining Services employs students in each of our cafeterias and other on-campus eateries in various food service positions.
-Dining Services works around class schedules, gives you meal compensation after a four hour shift, and allows you to work up to 20 hours per week.
+WSU Dining Services employs students in each of our cafeterias and other on-campus eateries in various foodservice positions.
+Dining Services works around class schedules, provides you meal compensation after a four-hour shift, and allows you to work up to 20 hours per week.
 Students interested should contact Dining Services with questions at (313) 577-7972.

 Resident Advisor(RA) Selection Process

 Under the leadership of Community Directors, Office Service Clerks, Assistant Director, Associate Directors, and the Director of Housing and Residential Life; the RA serves as a leader, role model, and liaison between the University and residents.
-In addition, the RA will be mentored and developed through training and on-going curricular activities in leadership theory and successful practice.
-In this position you will be required to actively participate in developing a strong sense of community within your building, to coordinate engagement activities, to refer students to resources, and perform other responsibilities which will help promote the success of the students who live there.
+Also, the RA will be mentored and developed through training and on-going curricular activities in leadership theory and successful practice.
+In this position you will be required to actively participate in developing a strong sense of community within your building, coordinate engagement activities, refer students to resources and perform other responsibilities which help promote the success of the residents.